juice-shop/pwning-juice-shop/appendix/solutions.md

    ![XSS2 user in details dialog](img/xss2_user-modal.png)

-### XSS Tier 3: Perform a persisted XSS attack without using the frontend application at all
+### Perform a persisted XSS attack without using the frontend application at all

 1. Log in to the application with any user.
 2. Copy your `Authorization` header from any HTTP request submitted via